lubianat/ome-zarr-acknowledgments/README.md

         - Stefanie Weidtkamp-Peters
 ```

-## Seed new data

-- Use an LLM to extract affiliations and format YAML directly from PDF author lists.
-- Call the CrossRef API (for example https://api.crossref.org/works/10.1038/s41592-021-01326-w) to enrich the metadata.
-- Copy subscribers from https://imagesc.zulipchat.com/#narrow/channel/328251-NGFF into an LLM prompt for fast formatting.
-- Link contributors to the appropriate papers, datasets, or events in [`resources.yaml`](resources.yaml).
-- Shorten new affiliations by adding entries to [`affiliation_shortener.yaml`](affiliation_shortener.yaml).

 ## Updates

 Direct pull requests that update [`people.yaml`](people.yaml), [`resources.yaml`](resources.yaml), or [`affiliation_shortener.yaml`](affiliation_shortener.yaml) are always welcome.

 ## LLM usage note

 A good part of the code and text extraction was done with aid of GPT-5 and GPT-5 codex.
-Names were reviewed manually and the final page was tweaked manually.
+Names were reviewed and the final page was tweaked manually.
+If you find a bug, just let us know!